abhikmitra/hack-memcache-mysql-web-server/README.md

 - `composer dump-autoload` to autoload all packages
 - `hh_client start` make sure hh_client is started so that type hints work in VS Code,
 - Make sure you have memcached setup.
 Here is a [guide](https://gist.github.com/tomysmile/ba6c0ba4488ea51e6423d492985a7953)
 - Have mySQL setup .
 I have used a free instance in heroku.
-Fele free to install locally also.
+Feel free to install locally also.
 - Change [Constants.js](/ui-server/src/Constants.hack) to reflect the proper connection strings for Memcached and MySql.
 - Start the server (make sure the current directory is /ui-server)
 - ```hhvm -c config.ini -m server -p 8080```